SchlossLab/Lesniak_Clearance_mSphere_2021/code/ML_README.md

 To test the pipeline with a pre-prepared test dataset, go to `test/README.md`

-1. Generate your own input data and match the formatting to the `test/data/small_input_data.csv` example.
+1. Generate your own input data with `code/R/setup_model_data.R` to setup your data.
+This will preprocess the data and generate the correlation matrix.
+You need to edit this script to fit your the specific needs of you data.
+You will subset your data, preprocess it and then generate a correlation matrix.
+You can specify the limits of the correlation matix within this script.
+Your output file should match the formatting of the `test/data/small_input_data.csv` example.
 Specifically:
   - First column should be the outcome of interest.
   - Remaining columns should be the features, one feature per column.

 2. This pipeline consists of the following scripts: